obijywk/sputter/README.md

-# texput
+# sputter

-texput is a TEXtual PUzzle Tools library.
+sputter is a Statistical PUzzle TexT procEssoR.
+It is a Python library that can be used for many kinds of cryptanalysis and text transformation tasks that are often helpful when solving puzzle hunts.